dunstontc/learn-c/code/C/TCPL/notes/01-a-tutorial-introduction.md

 In order to concentrate on C itself, we won't talk much about input and output until Chapter 7.
 In particular, we will defer formatted input until then.
 If you have to input numbers, read the discussion of the function `scanf` in Section 7.4. `scanf` is like `printf`, except that it reads input instead of writing output.

 There are a couple of problems with the temperature conversion program.
-The simpler one is that the output isn't very pretty because the numbers are not right-justified.That'seasytofix;ifweaugmenteach"dintheprintf state- ment with a width, the numbers printed will be right-justified in their fields.
+The simpler one is that the output isn't very pretty because the numbers are not right-justified.That'seasytofix;ifweaugmenteach"dintheprintf statement with a width, the numbers printed will be right-justified in their fields.
 For instance, we might say
 ```c
   printf("%3d  %6d\n", fahr, celsius);